In the midst of the global pandemic, financial stress has been at an all-time high.

 The first step to improving your financial health is to create and stick to a budget.
 It’s difficult to achieve financial wellness if you don’t know what you have coming in and going out.
 With a budget, you have control over your money and can allocate part of your income to savings or investment accounts.
 A monthly budget also helps you keep track of bill payments and other financial commitments (e.g. college, holiday shopping, etc.).

 Prioritizing an emergency fund is another key element to financial health.
-We all know that emergencies pop up, whether it’s a washing machine breaking down or a car repair that wasn’t anticipated.
+We all know that emergencies pop up, whether it’s a washing machine breaking or a car repair that wasn’t anticipated.
 According to a 2022 study, 56% of Americans couldn’t cover a $1,000 bill with their savings – making prioritizing an emergency fund even more critical.
 Having an emergency fund reduces the stress of buying a new washer or replacing a car part.
 By setting money aside, you may experience less panic when something goes wrong.
 Clair can also help you experience peace of mind in the case of an emergency - read on to learn how.

 Another effective way to achieve financial wellness is to automate your savings.
 Automating your savings means setting money aside without additional thought by automatically saving a portion of your paycheck (whether in a savings account, retirement plan, or both).
 This takes one task off your to-do list and allows savings to automatically accumulate over time.

-In line with your last tip, automating your bills is a great tip to stick by to ensure you don’t incur late fees for missed bill payments.
+In line with our last tip, automating your bills is a great tip to stick by to ensure you don’t incur late fees for missed bill payments.
 In addition, automating your bills takes this task off your plate – just like with your savings deposits.
 Of course, for bill and savings automation to be truly successful, you must have sufficient funds to cover all your obligations.
 Your budget and emergency fund will help you stay in the green.

 You work hard for your paycheck, so why not access it as you earn it instead of waiting for bi-monthly or monthly paychecks?
 By accessing your pay as you earn it, you have more control over your finances, giving you the confidence to achieve your financial goals.
 Let’s look at some examples: